 SLA reporting and monitoring functions are also available to monitor the progress of the work.

 Take a look at a short video showing the above 3 approaches.

-Companies grow by mergers and acquisitions or thorough organic growth.
+Companies grow through mergers and acquisitions or through organic growth.
 The costs need to be reduced and the business needs to grow.
 The only way to avoid the exponential growth of expenses is by doing more with the same resources, and even more with less than our current resources.
 This is the objective of applying Winshuttle technology and solutions in financial as well as other processes.
 By applying these techniques with iterative continuous improvement, users will standardize and improve their business processes in an agile and rapid way and reduce the costs.

 Winshuttle is the fast and flexible approach that allows companies to apply the described techniques so organizations can initially develop simple solutions and continuously improve their process, allowing them to automate not just financial processes but a wide range of processes and operations.

 These processes and operations are usually between the low complex and low volume range that would probably otherwise stay as a manual process and high volume and high complexity scenarios that would be normally covered with “Big IT solutions” for that specific domain.

 Companies that use Winshuttle can improve their processes in different ways:

 -Streamlining their process by the usage of Winshuttle workflows solutions that allow them to create defined and optimized processes with the participation of all the parties involved